ESTA Visa America: FAQs

 Who can apply for ESTA?

-You can apply if you are a national of a country that participates in the
+To qualify for visa-free travel to the US, you must be a national of a country that participates in the VWP.
+Eligible countries include:

 |Czech Republik||New Zealand|